wernerglinka/ms-start-docs/src/index.md

       header: "h1"
       subtitle: ""
       prose: |-
         Metalsmith First uses a modular approach to building websites.
-Rather than relying on frontmatter solely for defining page configurations, I have harnessed frontmatter  to construct entire pages with reusable section components.
+Rather than relying on frontmatter solely for defining page configurations, frontmatter  is used to construct entire pages with reusable section components.
 This distinctive approach, often called "section-based design," offers the flexibility to employ the same component across various pages.
-This design philosophy streamlines the process, enabling uniformity in structuring a blog post and a product listing landing page.

         This web site serves as a documentation for all the section components available with Metalsmith First.
 Each section component has its own page with a detailed description of its purpose and usage.
-The documentation also includes a live demo of each component, so you can see how it looks and behaves in the browser.
+A [sandbox](/sandbox) is available in which each component's properties  can be manipulated, so you can see how it looks and behaves in the browser.
 ---